-But even with the perfect location, the best laid plans, and great weather, so much depends on the right crew.
+But even with the perfect location, the best-laid plans, and great weather, so much depends on the right crew.
 Booking the right crew means finding a crew that not only gets the job done, but does whatever it takes to insure you have the best shoot.
 Are you conducting a series of interviews that require dramatic lighting?
-Are you going to be “Run and Gun” around the city or maybe the Speedway?
+Are you going to be “run and gun” around the city?
 Is your shoot going to require any specific equipment?
 Finding a crew that can handle every one of your needs is just as important as lining up all of the interviews and creating your shot list.

-For more information on booking your camera crew see: “Everything you ever wanted to know about booking a video crew.”
+For more information on booking your video crew, reference: “Everything you ever wanted to know about booking a video crew.”

 Copying this information to other sites is allowed only in its entirety, with credit and web link to Go To Team.